arfserra/ctb-tracker/PRD.md

   - Aggregate data for charts (e.g., group logs by week and exercise).

 ### Deliverables
-1. A JavaScript file (`dashboard.js`) for fetching and displaying workout data.
-2. An HTML template (`dashboard.html`) containing a summary view styled with Tailwind CSS.
+1. A Streamlit page (`dashboard.py`) displaying recent workouts and progress visualizations.
-3. Charts implemented using a library like Chart.js.
+2. Charts implemented using Streamlit’s charting options (e.g., `st.bar_chart` or `st.line_chart`).

 **Prompt for Copilot:**
-"Create an HTML page styled with Tailwind CSS to display a workout summary dashboard.
-Use Vanilla JavaScript to fetch workout data from the Supabase `workout_logs` table and display:
+"Create a Streamlit dashboard to display recent workout logs and progress trends.
+Fetch data from the Supabase `workout_logs` table and display:
 - A list of recent workouts.
 - A bar chart for weekly repetitions per exercise.
 - A line chart for weight progression over time."